nixworks/public/news/2010/05/5/index.md

 ##### U.S. House of Representatives
 ### [Twenty-one-term U.S. Rep. Dave Obey, a Wisconsin Democrat and chairman of the House Appropriations Committee, announces he will not run for re-election in November. ](/news/2010/05/5/twenty-one-term-u-s-rep-dave-obey-a-wisconsin-democrat-and-chairman-of-the-house-appropriations-committee-announces-he-will-not-run-for.md)
-_Context: House Appropriations Committee, U.S. House of Representatives, Wisconsin, Democrat, Dave Obey_
+_Context: Dave Obey, U.S. House of Representatives, Democrat, Wisconsin, House Appropriations Committee_

 ##### Democracy Now!
 ### [Democracy Now! producers file a lawsuit against multiple law enforcement agencies for allegedly unjustifiably encroaching on their First Amendment rights at the 2008 Republican National Convention. ](/news/2010/05/5/democracy-now-producers-file-a-lawsuit-against-multiple-law-enforcement-agencies-for-allegedly-unjustifiably-encroaching-on-their-first-ame.md)